chrisbreiding/zunder/README.md

 ## Configuration

-Zunder can be configured like so in your gulpfile.coffee:
+Zunder can be configured like so in your gulpfile:

 ```
-require('zunder')
+require('zunder')({
-  prefix: 'myapp-'
+  prefix: 'myapp-',
-  devDir: 'development'
+  devDir: 'development',
-  prodDir: 'production'
+  prodDir: 'production',
-  devPort: 8080
+  devPort: 8080,
   prodPort: 8081
+});
 ```

 The following configuration options are available: